 HORN: Sounds loudly - 4 beeps, pause, 4 beeps, pause.
 This sequence repeats for as long as the unit is in alarm.
-POWER/ALARM LIGHT: Flashes rapidly
+POWER/ALARM LIGHT: The LED flashes with the same pattern as

 IF YOU SILENCE THE ALARM:

 HORN: Silent for about 4 minutes